This post may contain affiliate links, please see the privacy policy for details.

 - Add the dry mixture to the mixer bowl.
 Mix to combine completely.

-- Break the dough into two sections.
-Flatten each on a piece of plastic wrap, cover dough disc completely and refrigerate.
+- Break the dough into 2 sections.
+Flatten each on a piece of plastic wrap, cover the dough disks completely and refrigerate for at least 30 minutes or longer if you like.

-- Preheat the over the 375 degrees F. Prepare a baking sheet with parchment paper and set aside.
+- Preheat the oven to 375°F. Prepare a baking sheet with parchment paper and set aside.

 - Use a small to medium circle cookie cutter to cut out the sugar cookie shapes.

-- Place the sugar cookies on the prepared baking sheet.
+- Space out the sugar cookies on the prepared baking sheet.
 Bake for 11 to 13 minutes until lightly golden.

 - Remove baking sheet from the over and let cool for a few minutes.
-Carefully place the sugar cookies on a rack to cool completely before decorating.
+Carefully place the sugar cookies on a rack to cool completely.

 Nutrition